Mesquite Heat Fire: Officials say homes burned in south Taylor County - NewsBreak

 Right now, evacuation orders are still in effect for residents affected by the fire, which was 10% contained as of Tuesday morning but officials expect the fire to pick back up again as conditions get hot later in the day.

-The Mesquite Heat Fire has burned 1500 acres near the Coronado’s Camp Hidden Valley area off Hwy 277.Evacuations underway as multiple fires pop up across Taylor County
+The Mesquite Heat Fire has burned 1500 acres near the Coronado’s Camp Hidden Valley area off Hwy 277.2,000-acre wildfire burns in Schleicher County

 A social media post from the Taylor County Sheriff’s Office says, “there are no immediate plans to lift the evacuation order and the Sheriff’s Office is not letting people back into evacuated areas due to the high probability of homes being in danger.”